 The default setting for Bollinger bands is the 20-days and 2-standard deviations.
 Most of the time, the Bollinger band describes the range of movement, which is mean reverting when a security is rangebound.
 In this situation, a currency pair will likely revert to the mean after hitting a Bollinger high or Bollinger low.
 When a security breaks out, momentum will take it above the Bollinger band high or below the Bollinger band low, and the security may not mean revert.

 Relative Strength index

 Another very useful tool which is helpful in determining the future movement of a security is the relative strength index.
 This is a momentum oscillator that measures overbought and oversold levels.
 The oscillator looks at the change in the price of a security and measures that change relative to the change over the past 14-days, which is the default.
 RSI index levels above 70 are considered overbought, while RSI index levels below 30 are considered oversold.

 David Becker is a New York-based finance writer and capital markets analysis.
-With more than 25 years of experience in derivatives trading and risk analysis, David runs a consulting business that focuses on investment evaluation and personal finance.
-David has been published on high profile online and print media.
+With more than 25 years of experience in derivatives trading and risk analysis.
+David runs a consulting business that focuses on investment evaluation and personal finance.
+David has been published in the high profile online and print media.
 He holds a B.A. in economics

 View All BIWS Courses –Free $97 Bonus for FinanceWalk Readers